argouml-tigris-org/argouml-documentation/src/Readme.txt

 Welcome to ArgoUML!
 -------------------

+WARNING: THIS FILE IS MOSTLY OUT OF DATE.
+It will be updated once the argouml -> argouml-documentation migration process is complete.

 This is the ArgoUML Documentation README file.
 In it you will find basic information on how to build and use the ArgoUML documentation.